 Reaching the Northern Territory from other capital cities in Australia is a large undertaking by land, which is why a fly-drive campervan experience is a popular choice for travellers who may only have a week or two to see the sights.

-Distances can be deceiving and long drives are needed between Darwin on the northern coast, to Kakadu National Park to the east, Litchfield to the west and then south to Katherine.
-If you wanted to plan a visit to Uluru, that’s a 1500km journey, so you’ll need extra time, however, you can make a one-way booking in a rental Britz campervan from Darwin to Alice Springs.
+The key is all about planning your trip!
+Distances can be deceiving on the map, with plenty of kilometres between Darwin on the northern coast, to Kakadu National Park to the east, Litchfield to the west and then south to Katherine.
+If you wanted continue down the road to Uluru from Darwin via Alice Springs, that’s a 1500km journey, so add on some extra days to your trip.
+However, you can make a one-way booking in a rental Britz campervan from Darwin to Alice Springs, and vice versa.

 Here, we showcase some of the best sites in and around Darwin, and some further afield for those who want to really hit the road, or have an extended timeline.

-Darwin, the Northern Territory’s capital city, has much to offer the interstate and overseas hire campervan visitor, from wildlife parks to wave pools and some wonderfully colourful annual festivals.
+Darwin, the Northern Territory’s capital city, has so much to offer on a campervan roadtrip!
+Whether you're visiting from around Australia and exploring your own backyard or jetting in from overseas - the range of things to do will keep you busy; from wildlife parks to wave pools and some wonderfully colourful annual festivals.

 Wanna meet a croc?
 Crocodylus Park in Darwin began as a research facility and now has more than 1000 crocodiles, from tiny hatchlings to beasts weighing 500kg.
 Located within a 15-minute drive of Darwin’s city centre, it offers visitors the chance to ‘mingle’ safely with them, as well as encounters with other wildlife including lions, blue tongue lizards, monkeys, tigers, meerkats, snakes and dingoes.

 Read more about Crocodylus Park